Handling planned maintenance notifications

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

 Azure periodically performs updates to improve the reliability, performance, and security of the host infrastructure for virtual machines.
 Updates are changes like patching the hosting environment or upgrading and decommissioning hardware.
 A majority of these updates are completed without any impact to the hosted virtual machines.
 However, there are cases where updates do have an impact:

-If the maintenance does not require a reboot, Azure uses in-place migration to pause the VM while the host is updated.
-These types maintenance operations are applied fault domain by fault domain.
+If the maintenance does not require a reboot, Azure pauses the VM for few seconds while the host is updated.
+These types of maintenance operations are applied fault domain by fault domain.
 Progress is stopped if any warning health signals are received.

 If maintenance requires a reboot, you get a notice of when the maintenance is planned.
 You are given a time window of about 35 days where you can start the maintenance yourself, when it works for you.

 Planned maintenance that requires a reboot is scheduled in waves.
 Each wave has different scope (regions).

 - A wave starts with a notification to customers.
 By default, the notification is sent to the subscription admin and co-admins.
 You can add more recipients and messaging options like email, SMS, and webhooks, using Activity Log Alerts.

 - Once a notification goes out, a self-service window is made available.
 During this window, you can query which of your virtual machines are affected and start maintenance based on your own scheduling needs.
 The self-service window is typically about 35 days.

 - After the self-service window, a scheduled maintenance window begins.
 At some point during this window, Azure schedules and applies the required maintenance to your virtual machine.

 The goal in having two windows is to give you enough time to start maintenance and reboot your virtual machine while knowing when Azure will automatically start maintenance.